 Underrepresentation of any stakeholder in Internet Governance will adversely affect the Internet's smooth operation.
 End users' freedom to innovate is at the core of the Internet’s success.

+At-Large Community members are very actively in various Internet Governance fora at national, regional, and global levels.

 Why should end users care?

-End users’ participation ensures that the Internet Governance ecosystem is not dominated stifled by vested interests.
+End users’ participation ensures that the Internet Governance ecosystem is not dominated by vested interests.
 Within ICANN, members of the At-Large community advocate for the best interests of end users.

 End user involvement contributes important skills and expertise to the Internet policy making process, as well as establishes a means to rapidly analyze the implementation of Internet governance policy and the impact on end users.